Policy and Procedure Name:

 involving another employer or the employer’s name(s);

-8. Review whether the claim is no longer
+Review whether the

-employee is no longer employed by the employer.
+premiums and if the employee is no longer employed by the employer.

-9. Review the
+Review the

 claims for pending applications.